Meta-Learning of Structured Task Distributions in Humans and Machines: Appendix

 \subsection{Hyperparameter Details for Reinforcement Learning}

 We did a hyperparameter search for the following: value function coefficient, entropy coefficient, and learning rate.
 In particular, we evaluated each set of hyperparameters on a separate validation set, selected the model with the highest performing set, and re-trained the model to be evaluated on a previously-unseen test set of boards.
 Note that the final test set is not seen by the model until the last, final evaluation step.
-The different learning rates evaluated were: Searches were ran independently for both task distributions (compositional and null).
-The final selected hyperparameters for both task distribution were: value function coefficient=$0.0006747109316677081$,entropy coefficient=$0.0006747109316677081$, learning rate=$0.0023483181861598565$.
+Searches were ran independently for both task distributions (compositional and null).
+The final selected hyperparameters for both task distribution were: value function coefficient=$0.000675$,entropy coefficient=$0.000675$, learning rate=$0.00235$.